NorthWestern (NASDAQ:NWE) Issues FY 2021 Earnings Guidance

-NorthWestern (NASDAQ:NWE) updated its FY 2021 earnings guidance on Thursday.
+NorthWestern (NASDAQ:NWE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.430-$3.580 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.530.
 The company issued revenue guidance of -.

-A number of research firms have recently weighed in on NWE.
-Zacks Investment Research raised NorthWestern from a hold rating to a buy rating and set a $66.00 target price for the company in a report on Wednesday.
-KeyCorp decreased their price target on NorthWestern from $72.00 to $70.00 and set an overweight rating on the stock in a research report on Tuesday, July 20th.
-Finally, Wells Fargo & Company decreased their price target on NorthWestern from $74.00 to $72.00 and set an overweight rating on the stock in a research report on Thursday, July 29th.
-Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Buy and a consensus price target of $67.83.
+NorthWestern (NASDAQ:NWE) last announced its quarterly earnings data on Monday, July 26th.
+The company reported $0.72 EPS for the quarter, beating the consensus estimate of $0.46 by $0.26.
+NorthWestern had a return on equity of 9.33% and a net margin of 14.18%.
+The firm had revenue of $298.22 million for the quarter, compared to analyst estimates of $275.31 million.
+During the same period in the prior year, the company earned $0.43 EPS.
+The company’s revenue was up 10.7% on a year-over-year basis.
+On average, equities research analysts expect that NorthWestern will post 3.52 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 15th were paid a dividend of $0.62 per share.
-This represents a $2.48 dividend on an annualized basis and a dividend yield of 4.29%.
-The ex-dividend date of this dividend was Tuesday, September 14th.
-NorthWestern’s payout ratio is 74.03%.
+Several brokerages recently commented on NWE.
+KeyCorp cut their price objective on NorthWestern from $72.00 to $70.00 and set an overweight rating for the company in a report on Tuesday, July 20th.
+Zacks Investment Research upgraded NorthWestern from a hold rating to a buy rating and set a $66.00 target price on the stock in a research report on Wednesday, September 29th.
+Finally, Wells Fargo & Company decreased their target price on NorthWestern from $74.00 to $72.00 and set an overweight rating on the stock in a research report on Thursday, July 29th.
+Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $67.83.

-In related news, CEO Robert C. Rowe sold 3,000 shares of NorthWestern stock in a transaction that occurred on Wednesday, September 15th.
+In related news, VP Curtis T. Pohl sold 2,000 shares of the stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $63.77, for a total value of $127,540.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Robert C. Rowe sold 3,000 shares of the stock in a transaction that occurred on Wednesday, September 15th.
 The stock was sold at an average price of $61.87, for a total value of $185,610.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, VP Bobbi L. Schroeppel sold 1,100 shares of NorthWestern stock in a transaction that occurred on Thursday, August 5th.
-The stock was sold at an average price of $62.55, for a total value of $68,805.00.
 The disclosure for this sale can be found here.
-Insiders have sold 6,100 shares of company stock worth $381,955 over the last three months.
+Insiders have sold 6,100 shares of company stock valued at $381,955 in the last three months.
 Insiders own 1.17% of the company’s stock.

 An institutional investor recently raised its position in NorthWestern stock.
-Morgan Stanley raised its holdings in NorthWestern Co.
-(NASDAQ:NWE) by 42.0% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 215,411 shares of the company’s stock after buying an additional 63,708 shares during the quarter.
-Morgan Stanley owned 0.42% of NorthWestern worth $12,972,000 as of its most recent SEC filing.
-92.64% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley increased its stake in NorthWestern Co.
+(NASDAQ:NWE) by 42.0% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 215,411 shares of the company’s stock after acquiring an additional 63,708 shares during the period.
+Morgan Stanley owned approximately 0.42% of NorthWestern worth $12,972,000 at the end of the most recent reporting period.
+92.64% of the stock is owned by hedge funds and other institutional investors.

 NorthWestern Corp. engages in generating and distributing electricity and natural gas.
 It operates through the following segments: Electric Utility Operations, Natural Gas Operations, and All Other.
 The Electric Utility Operations segment includes generation, transmission, and distribution of electric utility business as a vertically integrated generation transmission and distribution utility.